fairmath/fherma-challenges/interviews/interview_eunay_skim.md

 # Interview with Seunghu Kim and Eymen Ünay

-As we continue series of conversations with FHERMA winners, today we talk with a team of Eymen Ünay (University of Edinburgh) and Seunghu Kim (Chung-Ang Universitiy, Republic of Korea), winners of Array Sorting challenge.
+As we continue series of conversations with FHERMA winners, today we talk with a team of Seunghu Kim (Chung-Ang Universitiy, Republic of Korea) and Eymen Ünay (University of Edinburgh), winners of Array Sorting challenge.

 **Elvira:** *Thank you both for taking the time to speak with me today about your work on the *Fherma* platform.
 Before we discuss your solution, could you tell me what initially drew you to cryptography and fully homomorphic encryption (FHE)?
 Was there a particular moment, person, or course that inspired you to pursue this field?*